kenny-orellana/matrix/README.md

-# Para ver la version en español revisa en el apartado de ramas o branches
 # matrix
-Basic CLI matrix calculator on java./ Calculadora básica de matrices para línea de comando en  java.
+Basic CLI matrix calculator on java.

 ## Operations this program can currently do: